-A single Flow-X/M module in a Flow-X/S, Flow-X/K or Flow-X/R enclosure is typically used for a single meter run.
-A single module can also be used to control a meter station and/or proving, whereby it communicates to a number of remote Flow-X/M modules that control the meter run(s).
+It is also possible to control a meter station using a number of separate Flow-X/M modules in Flow-X/S and / or Flow-X/R enclosures.
 In this case each Flow-X/M is running its own single stream application.
-For station/proving functionality, a separate Flow-X/M can be used, which communicates to up to 8 remote run Flow-X/M modules.
-Alternatively, station and/or master meter proving functionality can be enabled on the first run module.
-This will then be a combined station / proving / run module with one local run (run 1) and up to 7 remote runs (runs 2 to 8).
+For station functionality an extra Flow-X/M can be used, which communicates to up to 8 remote run Flow-X/M modules.
+Alternatively, station functionality can be enabled on the first run module.
+This will then be a combined station / run module with one local run (run 1) and up to 7 remote runs (runs 2 to 8).